Billionaire Profile

 Early Life and Education

-Jerry Michael Reinsdorf was born in Brooklyn, New York, on February 25, 1936.
-He attended George Washington University, earning a Bachelor of Arts degree, and later, he earned a Juris Doctor degree from Northwestern University School of Law.
-Before entering the world of sports, Reinsdorf worked as a tax attorney with the Internal Revenue Service.
+Jerry Michael Reinsdorf was born in Brooklyn, New York, on February 25, 1936, to a Jewish family.
+His father was a sewing machine salesman.
+Reinsdorf attended Erasmus Hall High School in Brooklyn.
+He earned a Bachelor's degree from George Washington University in 1957 and a Juris Doctor from Northwestern University School of Law in 1960.
+He started his professional life as a tax attorney with the Internal Revenue Service.

 Philanthropy